-Calendar Description Economics 3332A/B will be concerned with the determination of
+Calendar Description Economics 3332A/B will be concerned with the determination of asset prices.
+Topics include market efficiency, portfolio choice, derivative securities, and the term structure of interest rates.

-Program Inquiries 519-661-3507or SSC Room 4075 or econugrd@uwo.ca
+Program Inquiries 519-661-3507 or SSC Room 4075 or econugrd@uwo.ca